Who Doesn’t Love a Good Challenge?

 Gourmet Raw Food from Khepra’s Raw Food Juice Bar @ DC VegFest 2011

 Those that have followed an exclusively raw food diet long-term often report many health benefits.
 I certainly learned to connect more with my body and gained clarity about the impact food has on mood, physical pain, and digestion.
-I saw some health improvements in the beginning, though, aging, sleep-deprivation and stress probably account for the plateau I eventually reached on my heath path.
-There is little science to validate the effectiveness of an exclusively raw vegan diet, as a life-long approach to disease prevention, as compared to a “clean” whole food diet, combined with other healthful lifestyle choices.
-Of course, there are plenty of anecdotal accounts, both positive and negative, that you can find on the Internet, if is a topic that interest you.
+I saw some health improvements in the beginning, though, aging, sleep-deprivation and stress probably account for the plateau I eventually reached on my health-focused path.
+There is little science to validate the effectiveness of an exclusively raw vegan diet, as a life-long approach to disease prevention, as compared to a “clean” whole foods diet, combined with other healthful lifestyle choices.
+Of course, there are plenty of anecdotal accounts, both positive and negative, that you can find on the Internet, if is a topic that interests you.
 Keep in mind that the length of time and resources each individual had when attempting a raw food diet will greatly impact their experience.
 Overall, I found my experience to be positive.

 Following the Momentum